-The reason for a dying olive tree is usually because of root rot due overwatering and slow draining soils.
-Olive trees are drought resistant, preferring to grow in gritty, well draining soils and usually do not need watering.
+The reason for a dying olive tree is usually because of root rot due to overwatering and slow-draining soils.
+Olive trees are drought resistant, preferring to grow in gritty, well-draining soils, and usually do not need watering.
 Damp soil causes root rot which turns the olive tree’s leaves yellow before dropping off and dying back.

 Whilst overwatering is the most common reason for a dying olive tree, here is a table summarizing other reasons for dying olive trees…